pschool-in/curriculum/content/grammar/new-topics/adjective-3.md

 ## Learning Objective

 To understand the meaning of adjectives and how they are used to describe a noun or a pronoun.

 To understand adjectives of quality, quantity and also degrees of comparison.

-### Reading Notes

-The words that are used to describe a noun or a pronoun are called as adjectives.
-They give us more information about a noun or pronoun by describing it.
-They inform or tell us about how she or he looks, sounds, smells, feels or tastes.
-Names of the colors are also used as adjectives.

- For example -

-a.
-The dog is "black". (here dog is a noun and black is the adjective i.e., it is describing how the dog looks)

-b.
-The sweater is "fluffy". (here the sweater is a noun and fluffy describes how the sweater feels like)

-Adjectives are used to describe the qualities of things or people.
-They are called "adjectives of quality".

-Example -

-It is a "tall" building.

-It was a "rainy" day.

-Hyderabad is a "big" city.

-Adjectives are used to determine or describe the quantity of the noun.
-Words like "much", "little", "some", "any", "whole" etc are used to describe the quantity of the noun.

-For example -
-1. Preethi ate the "whole" cake.
-2. How "much" money do you have?

-Adjectives are used to compare the qualities of two nouns and more than two nouns.
-These are known as "degrees of comparison".

-When we compare qualities of two nouns we add "-er" + "than".

-Example- Hari is "taller than" Krishna.

-When we compare qualities of more than three nouns we add "-est" +"the".

-Example - Hari is "the tallest" boy in the class.

 ## Group

 Identify which one of the following is an adjective and which is not.

 ```
 Adjective: Beautiful, Tall, Black, Red, Happy, Fat